 Pushing Daisies got only about one season's worth of episodes in all when it was on during 2007-2009 (due to a writer's strike) but is now recognized as a unique, wonderful tv show by people and Bryan Fuller has confirmed a revival of sorts recently.

-The Comeback: The show received lukewarm reviews when it initially aired and was cancelled after one season.
-It has since then attained a cult following, has been recognised as one of the best shows of the 2000's, and is considered to have been ahead of its time.
+The Comeback received lukewarm reviews when it initially aired and was cancelled after one season.
+It has since then attained a cult following, has been recognised as one of the best shows of the 2000s, and is considered to have been ahead of its time.
+The show was uncanceled nearly a decade later.

-Power Rangers: A common trend, mainly due to nostalgia factor after a "bad" season passes.
+Power Rangers gets this for many seasons, mainly due to nostalgia factor after a "bad" season passes.
 During Samurai (which is regarded as one of the worst seasons ever), many, many fans looked back at previously disliked seasons (Turbo, Wild Force, and Operation Overdrive are the most commonly cited) with a more positive reception.
 This is called a trend because it happens all the time in the franchise — for example, Samurai became vindicated after Super/Megaforce gradually decreased in quality, with many fans grumbling about how Samurai at least had a story.
 And once another "bad" season passes after the end of Super/Megaforce, that season will probably viewed more positively.